Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: The event selection strategy of QKKM

 \subsection{Data preparation}

-To investigate QKKM, we generate the events using coefficients at the upper bounds of partial wave unitarity constraints.
-MC simulation is performed by the \verb"MadGraph5@NLO" toolkit~\cite{Alwall:2014hca,Christensen:2008py,Degrande:2011ua}.
-The muon collider-like detector simulation is performed by using the \verb"Delphes"~\cite{deFavereau:2013fsa}.
-The analysis of the signals and the background are performed via \verb"MLAnalysis"~\cite{MLAnalysis}.
+In order to investigate the QKKM, the events are generated using coefficients that correspond to the upper bounds of the partial wave unitarity constraints.
+The Monte Carlo~(MC) simulation is performed using the \verb"MadGraph5@NLO" toolkit~\cite{Alloul:2013bka,Alwall:2014hca,Christensen:2008py,Degrande:2011ua}, while the muon collider-like detector simulation is conducted with the \verb"Delphes"~\cite{deFavereau:2013fsa} software.
+The analysis of the signals and the background is performed with the \verb"MLAnalysis"~\cite{MLAnalysis}.
 To avoid infrared divergences, we use the basic cut as the default setting.
 The cut relevant to infrared divergences are,

 where $p_{T,\gamma}$ and $\eta _{\gamma}$ are the transverse momentum and pseudo-rapidity for each photon, respectively, $\Delta R_{\gamma\gamma}=\sqrt{\Delta \phi_{\gamma\gamma} ^2 + \Delta \eta_{\gamma\gamma}^2}$ where $\Delta \phi_{\gamma\gamma}$ and $\Delta \eta_{\gamma\gamma}$ are differences between the azimuth angles and pseudo-rapidities of two photons.
 The signal events for are generated with one operator at a time.